YuriyIvon/DatabaseBenchmark/README.md

 ### Table creation<a name="table_creation"></a>

-Create a table definition - see [SaleTable.json](https://github.com/YuriyIvon/DatabaseBenchmark/blob/main/samples/Sales/SalesTable.json) as an example.
+Create a [table definition](#table_definition) - see [SaleTable.json](https://github.com/YuriyIvon/DatabaseBenchmark/blob/main/samples/Sales/SalesTable.json) as an example.

 **Though different databases may use different terminology for data objects, the tool uses relational terms such as table, column, and row for consistency.**

-Supported values for `Type` attribute are `Boolean`, `DateTime`, `Double`, `Guid`, `Integer`, `Long`,  `String`, and `Text`.

-`Queryable` gives a hint if the column is going to participate in query conditions.
-Based on this information some table builders may generate more optimal definitions.

 Once the definition is ready, you can create the table in all database management systems you are comparing: